DR. CHRIS L. NIGHMAN

-Since Fall 2015, the Chrysostomus Latinus in Iohannem Online (CLIO) Project has sought to provide transcriptions of all three Latin translations of John Chrysostom's 88 homilies on the Gospel of John.
-The project is expected to be completed by August 2021.
-For more information, see the project website: http://clioproject.net.
+Launched in 2015 and completed in June 2022, the Chrysostomus Latinus in Iohannem Online (CLIO) Project provides open access transcriptions of three Latin translations, and a critical edition of a fourth translation, of John Chrysostom's 88 Greek homilies on the Gospel of John.
+For more information, see the project website: https://clioproject.net.

 Since Fall 2019, I've been working on a companion project, the Chrysostomus Latinus in Mattheum Online (CLIMO) Project, for which I received internal seed funding in 2021 to support its launch: